Conducting onsite collections research

 Inquiries that that require less than 30 minutes of staff research will be answered free of charge.
 Remote collections inquiries exceeding 30 minutes are subject to fees and stipulations.
 For information on remote services and fees, please refer to the Remote Collections Access Policy.
 Researchers are encouraged to contact the Museum by email at email@example.com for more expedient service.
 You can also leave a message on the research voicemail, 917.492.3399, but be aware that voicemail messages are not checked as frequently as email messages.

 Researchers may begin their search on the City Museum’s Collections Portal, which contains over 135,000 searchable images from our collection.
 The Museum continues to make more of our collections available via the Portal on an ongoing basis; please keep in mind our online holdings reflect just a portion of the Museum’s vast collection.

 Visit the Collections Portal here.

 Another online search tool is the City Museum’s recently launched "catablog," which provides short descriptions of our archival collections via blog posts.
 These posts are tagged, categorized, searchable, and include links to full PDF versions of finding aids for specific collections.
 Posts include links to the Museum’s Collections Portal when the collection or portions of the collection have been digitized.

 Visit the Catablog here.

 Collections Access Room

-The Collections Access Room at the City Museum is open to researchers who demonstrate a need to access primary sources in the Museum’s holdings.
+The Collections Access Room at the City Museum is open by advance appointment only to researchers who demonstrate a need to access primary sources in the Museum’s holdings.
 The Collections Access Room is not staffed or equipped to assist patrons who wish to conduct general research into New York City history.